KaichiSama/VRCScannerTool/README.md

 ### Step 1: Install Microsoft C++ Build Tools

 To ensure that the tool runs smoothly, you need to install Microsoft Visual C++ Build Tools.
-Download and install it from [this link](https://apps.microsoft.com/detail/9NRWMJP3717K?hl=fr-ca&gl=US).
+Download and install it from [this link](https://www.microsoft.com/store/productId/9NRWMJP3717K?ocid=pdpshare).

-### Step 2: Install the 'VRCScannerToolV1.0.8.2' Package
+### Step 2: Install the 'VRC Scanner Tool' Package

-Download the 'VRCScannerToolV1.0.8.2' package from our [GitHub releases]([https://github.com/YourGitHubUsername/YourRepository/releases](https://github.com/KaichiSama/VRCScannerTool/releases/tag/1.0.8.2)) page.
+Download the 'VRCScannerTool' package from our [GitHub releases](https://github.com/KaichiSama/VRCScannerTool/releases/tag/VRCST) page.

 ### Step 3: Run the Tool